 LGM-30G.
-The current version, Minuteman III, became operational in June 1970, providing improved range, rapid retargeting, and the capability to place three multiple independently targetable reentry vehicles (MIRVs) on three targets with a high degree of accuracy.
-USAF deployed 550 in 11 squadrons.
+The current version, Minuteman III, became operational in June 1970, providing improved range, rapid retargeting, and the capability to place three Multiple Independently Targetable Re-entry Vehicles (MIRVs) on three targets with a high degree of accuracy.
+USAF deployed 550 in 11 squadrons and Malmstrom AFB, Mont., when START II is ratified.
+All 150 missiles that were at Grand Forks AFB have been transferred to Malmstrom AFB and emplaced in converted MM II silos.

-A single reentry vehicle configuration has been demonstrated, and planned for, in accordance with strategic arms control negotiations.
+A single re-entry vehicle configuration has been dem-onstrated, and planned for, in accordance with strategic arms control negotiations.
 A total of 500 Minuteman IIIs will be based at Minot AFB, N.D.; F.E.
-Warren AFB, Wyo.; and Malmstrom AFB, Mont., when START II is ratified.
+Warren AFB, Wyo.;